michalciurus/michalciurus.github.io/_posts/2017-04-14-dynamic-ui-testing-http-mocking.md

 {% endhighlight %}

 Of course you have to use `http://localhost:8080/` address in your *production* app for UI testing.
 Fortunately, that's the only thing that you have to add to your production code.
-Just make sure it doesn't leak to your production app 😨😎
+Just make sure it doesn't leak to your released app 😨😎

 This approach allows you to push your UI testing to a higher level.
 I hope you liked it!
 Reach me on [Twitter](https://twitter.com/MichaelCiurus) if you have any questions or suggestions 😘